-Janssens et al (2016) conducted a systematic review to determine how accurate AS-OCT and UBM are in determining tumor margins and tumor depth of conjunctival and corneal tumors and if either of these techniques can provide additional information regarding the diagnosis.
+Janssens et al (2016) conducted a systematic review to determine how AS-OC and UBM are in determining tumor margins and tumor depth of conjunctival and corneal tumors and if either of these techniques can provide additional information regarding the diagnosis.
 Fourteen sources were selected to analyze corneal and conjunctival tumor thickness and internal characteristics and extension in depth and size and shape measured by either of these two noninvasive techniques, AS-OCT or UBM, or a combination of both.
 The study designs included retrospective analysis, retrospective interventional case series, retrospective non-interventional case series, prospective studies, and unknown study designs.
-The number of patients in articles using UBM (alone) in conjunctival and corneal tumors totaled 44, the number of patients in articles using AS-OCT (alone) in conjunctival and corneal tumors totaled 211
+The number of patients in articles using UBM (alone) in conjunctival and corneal tumors totaled 44, the number of patients in articles using both UBM and AS-OCT in conjunctival and corneal tumors totaled 235 (238 tumors).

-(212 eyes), and the number of patients in articles using both UBM and AS-OCT in conjunctival and corneal tumors totaled 235 (238 tumors).
 The results show that both AS-OCT and UBM imaging techniques provide useful information about the internal features, extension, size, and shape of tumors.
 There is not enough evidence on the advantages and disadvantages of AS-OCT and UBM in certain tumor types.
 The authors concluded that more comparative studies are needed to investigate which imaging technique is most suitable for a certain tumor type.